 After the grant application has been successfully submitted, the sponsor will determine whether an award will be made.
 If an award is made, the sponsor will send a notice of award which is the legal binding document that serves as notification of the award of the grant.
 The notice of award contains all the terms and conditions of the grant, any limitations on use of funds, the amount of support provided, and the obligations of the agreement.

 The notice of award will be sent to the principal investigator.
-It is the investigator’s responsibility to send a copy of the grant to the post award grants administrator and the Financial Services Department.
+It is the investigator’s responsibility to send a copy of the grant to the Post Award Grants Administrator and the Grants Accountant.

 If an award is not made, the sponsor will issue a notification that the grant has been declined for funding.
 Typically, federal sponsors issue summary statements or review information to provide clarification on why the proposal was declined.

-The principal investigator is responsible for managing the expenditures on the grant.
-It is the post award grants administrator, the grants compliance officer and the principal investigator’s responsibility to send any questions concerning the proper spending of funds to the sponsor prior to making an expenditure that might be questionable or may trigger an audit.
+The Principal Investigator is responsible for managing the expenditures on the grant.
+It is the Post Award Grants Administrator's, the Grants Compliance Officer's and the Principal Investigator’s responsibility to send any questions concerning the proper spending of funds to the sponsor prior to making an expenditure that might be questionable or may trigger an audit.

 All costs expended on government grants should be allowable, allocable, reasonable, and consistent in accordance with the Office of Management and Budget (OMB) CIRCULAR A-21 - Cost Principles for Educational Institutions.
 This Circular establishes principles for determining costs applicable to grants, contracts, and other agreements with educational institutions.